benlue/sql-soar/doc/QueryObject.md

       }
     }

-Pretty smart, isn't it?
+Pretty simple, isn't it?
 Up to this point, you probably have already known how to make compounded queries.
-You jsut have to specify 'or' or 'and' as the property name with yet another query object as the property value.
+You just have to specify 'or' or 'and' as the property name with yet another query object as the property value.
 Check this example:

     {
       and: {